andrescv/jcup-gradle-plugin/README.md

--nonterms      put non terminals in symbol constant class -expect #      number of conflicts expected/allowed -compact_red   compact tables by defaulting to most frequent reduce -nowarn        don't warn about useless productions, etc.
+-nonterms      put non terminals in symbol constant class -expect #      number of conflicts expected/allowed -compact_red   compact tables by defaulting to most frequent reduce -nowarn        don\'t warn about useless productions, etc.
--nosummary     don't print the usual summary of parse states, etc.
+-nosummary     don\'t print the usual summary of parse states, etc.
--nopositions   don't propagate the left and right token position values -locations     generate handles xleft/xright for symbol positions in actions -xmlactions    make the generated parser yield its parse tree as XML -genericlabels automatically generate labels to all symbols in XML mode -noscanner     don't refer to java_cup.runtime.Scanner -progress      print messages to indicate progress of the system -time          print time usage summary
+-nopositions   don\'t propagate the left and right token position values -locations     generate handles xleft/xright for symbol positions in actions -xmlactions    make the generated parser yield its parse tree as XML -genericlabels automatically generate labels to all symbols in XML mode -noscanner     don\'t refer to java_cup.runtime.Scanner -progress      print messages to indicate progress of the system -time          print time usage summary
 -dump_grammar  produce a human readable dump of the symbols and grammar